wikiteams/emergent-task-allocation/README.md

 Next, this collection is sorted by the created_at field which is a datetime.
 It means that we make a GitHub life timeline.
 After we encounter a repository, we iterate through all of its PullRequest events to count number of changes per a language.
 This gives us below structure: D1: T1:R1{Java 50/250} ; T2:R1{Obj-C 20/2000} , D2: T1:R2{C 1/100}

+#### Merged dataset

+Probably a merged data on pulls and pushes will be just fine to analyze team emergence.

 #### MongoDB database

 In our university repositories we have a document database holding circa 172 milion events which occured on GitHub during previous years.